Recipes, Sausage Recipes, Venison Recipes

 2. Start by cracking 3 eggs into a measuring jug and noting the level they reach.

-3. Tip the eggs into a mixing bowl, then measure the milk to the same level in the jug, and add it to the bowl with the eggs.
+3. Pour the eggs into a mixing bowl, then measure the milk to the same level in the jug and add it to the eggs.

-5. Tip the flour into a separate mixing bowl and make a well in the middle.
-While whisking continuously, gradually add the egg and milk mixture to the flour.
+5. Place the flour into a separate mixing bowl and make a well in the centre.
+While whisking continuously, gradually pour the egg and milk mixture into the flour.
 Whisk until fully combined and smooth.

-6. Pour the batter through a sieve and then leave it to rest for at least 2 hours.
+6. Strain the batter through a sieve, then leave it to rest for at least 2-hours.

-7. After 2 hours, add 2 teaspoons of sea salt and whisk again.
+After resting, add 2 teaspoons of sea salt and whisk again.

 1. Set a large, heavy-bottomed pan over high heat and add a tablespoon of duck fat.
-Once the fat is melted and hot, carefully add the rosemary leaves and let them crackle in the fat for 30 seconds.
+Once the fat has melted and is hot, carefully add the rosemary leaves and let them crackle in the fat for 30-seconds.
 Then add the onions, garlic, a good pinch of salt, and a few grinds of black pepper.

 2. Keep the heat high and cook the onions for 5 minutes, stirring occasionally, allowing them to take on some colour.